-I'm a single mom to two boys who is passionate about helping people create their best life.
+I'm a single mom to two boys who are passionate about helping people create their best life.
 I've always been an open book kind of person.
 So when something is working in my life, when something is helping me, growing me, changing me...I can't help but share it.
 That's how my journey started.
-I discovered what a significant impact food has on not just our physical well-being, but also our mental well-being and it changed my health and my life. that led to becoming a certified holistic health coach, opening a barre studio and eventually becoming the business and lifestyle coach I am today.
+I discovered what significant impact food has on not just our physical well-being, but also our mental well-being and it changed my health and my life. that led to becoming a certified holistic health coach, opening a barre studio and eventually becoming the business and lifestyle coach I am today.

 How did you get into fitness?

 I've always enjoyed being active.
 I rowed crew in high school, worked out and started running in college, taught Stroller Strides after my babies were born, became obsessed with Barre and opened my own studio in Nashville.
-I think because I always struggled with anxiety that without realizing it, in the beginning, I was drawn to fitness because it helped me manage my stress and made me feel strong.
+I think because I always struggled with anxiety without realizing it, in the beginning, I was drawn to fitness because it helped me manage my stress and made me feel strong.
 Pushing through a workout forces you to take your mind off everything else.
 It's a reprieve from the cyclical thoughts and the negative thoughts that can come with feeling anxious and not having a healthy mindset so I always turned to it.
 For me, the physical benefits were always secondary to the mental benefits.

 What's your preferred style of encouragement?

 I celebrate people.
 I believe one of the most encouraging things we can do for ourselves and others is to celebrate the little things.
 The huge moments of success are sprinkled throughout life (just like huge moments of disappointment or frustration).
 Learning to celebrate the little things helps us see and appreciate the progress we are making every day.
 It keeps us motivated and attracts more of that goodness into our lives.